kabisa/kudo-o-matic/README.md

 * Restart the server.

 ## Slack API setup
-The Kudo-o-Matic can be connected with Slack to enable the following features:
+The Kudos-o-Matic can be connected with Slack to enable the following features:
 * Receive personalized notifications and reminders.
 * Give Kudos with the /kudo command.
 * Give Kudos by adding a custom :kudo: reactji to a message ₭udo-o-Matic user.
 * Like Kudo transactions using the like button.

-Follow these instructions to setup the Kudo-o-Matic Slack integration:
+Follow these instructions to setup the Kudos-o-Matic Slack integration:
 * [Create a new Slack App](https://api.slack.com/apps) and configure the basic information.
 * Enable 'OAuth 2.0 & Permissions', select the 'Permission Scopes' `bot`, `commands`, `channels:history`, `chat:write:user`, `chat:write:user`, `reactions:read`, `users:read` and set the 'Request URL'.
 Use '<http://localhost:3000/users/auth/slack/callback>' for development.